Workforce Investment Act, Title I-B Youth Activities Program

 Participation: 4,014 young people were served by the Workforce Investment Act Youth Program between July 1, 2013 and June 30, 2014.

 Who is Served: Youth must be 14 through 21 years old, low income, and meet other criteria described in the Workforce Investment Act (WIA) such as a need for additional assistance to complete an educational program or to secure and hold employment.
-To be low income, one must be a welfare or food stamp recipient, homeless, a foster child, a youth with a disability, or have a family income below 70 percent of the lower living standard income level—$8,098 per individual or $22,476 for a family of four.
+To be low income, one must be a welfare or food stamp recipient, homeless, a foster child, or have a family income below 70 percent of the lower living standard income level—$11,569 per individual, or $30,142 for a family of four.

-Program Description: The program prepares low-income youth ages 14 to 21 for academic and employment success.
+Program Description: The program prepares low-income youth ages 14 through 21 for success in school and the world of work.
 Eligible youth may receive counseling, tutoring, job training, mentoring, or work experience.
 Other service options include summer employment, study skills training, or instruction in obtaining a GED or equivalent.
-Youth may access information services through WorkSource, the state’s one-stop career center system.

 Other Program Characteristics: Local priorities for WIA Title I-B Youth Activities grant must support the priorities described in each local Workforce Development Council’s strategic plan and WIA operations plan and must also be consistent with the goals identified in High Skills, High Wages, the state’s strategic plan for workforce development.